-It sometimes pays of to occasionally scan a computer system with another virus scanner.
+It sometimes pays to occasionally scan a computer system with a second opinion virus scanner.
 We all know that no security software in the world can protect against every known threat.
 Even if the software catches 99,9% of all malicious files it still means that every 1,000th file slips through.

-Using another security software to scan the system and verify that it is clean is therefor something that users should do regularly.
+Using another security software to scan the system and verify that it is clean is therefore something that users should do regularly.

 The rootkit scanner offers a quick report scan on startup that lists potentially dangerous files.
 It leads to in depth information that are sorted in tabs.

 This is highly technical and most users will probably rely on the quick report only to see if rootkits are installed on their system.
 The anti-rootkit software detects known and unknown threats, with the latter requiring some technical knowledge on where to look and how to interpret the results.
 The program tries to aid the user by highlighting potentially dangerous system files in red.

 Anti-Rootkit is available for download at the NoVirusThanks website.
 The free edition is compatible with all 32-bit Windows systems.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.

 We are committed to keeping our content free and independent, which means no paywalls, no sponsored posts, no annoying ad formats or subscription fees.

 If you like our content, and would like to help, please consider making a contribution: